FREE PATCHES, GUM & LOZENGES

 Every quit attempt is a chance to figure out what works best for you.
 Whether you quit on your own or work with a Quit Coach, using quit medications, also known as nicotine replacement therapy (NRT), increases your chances of successfully quitting.
 In fact, your chances of quitting are greatly increased when you:

-Use 2 forms of quit medication at the same time.
+Combine nicotine replacement therapies by using 2 forms of quit medication at the same time.
 Combining long-acting (patch) and faster-acting (gum or lozenge) nicotine replacement therapy is encouraged for greater likelihood of quitting.
 Learn about Combining Quit Medications below.

 If you haven’t succeeded with one path in the past, you may do well with trying another.

 The most commonly used family of quit medications are nicotine replacement therapy, like patches, gum and lozenges.
 802Quits offers these FREE to people trying to quit tobacco and delivers them directly to your home.
 Free quit medications arrive within 10 days of ordering.
-You can get free patches before your quit date as long as you have a quit date within 30 days before enrolling to receive the services.
+You can get free nicotine patches before your quit date as long as you have a quit date within 30 days before enrolling to receive the services.

 Types of Quit Medications